Is The World’s Hottest Oil Play About To Surprise Markets Again?

-Kavango Basin oil exploration is lighting up again with a series of big announcements on Friday by the junior explorer behind what we consider is the most exciting onshore play in a decade.
+The world’s hottest oil play, Kavango Basin oil exploration, is lighting up again.
+This is with a series of big announcements on Friday by the junior explorer.
+This is behind what we consider is the most exciting onshore play in a decade.

-After stunning markets with two consecutive confirmations of an active petroleum system in Namibia’s giant Kavango Basin, Reconnaissance Energy Africa (TSX.V: RECO, OTCMKTS:RECAF) has now initiated an ambitious 450-kilometer 2D seismic acquisition, expects to release more comprehensive results from their first well and launched an impressive community water well drilling program for Namibia.
+Reconnaissance Energy Africa (TSX.V: RECO, OTCMKTS:RECAF) has now initiated an ambitious 450-kilometer 2D seismic acquisition.
+This expects to release more comprehensive results from their first well.
+With that, it also launched an impressive community water well drilling program for Namibia.

-In a July 30th press release, Recon Africa and its Namibian state-run partner NAMCOR, launched the first-ever 2D seismic program in the 6.3-million-acre Kavango Basin, following successes with the drilling of two stratigraphic wells—both of which confirmed an active conventional petroleum system.
+Recon Africa and its Namibian state-run partner NAMCOR, launched the first-ever 2D seismic program.
+This is in the 6.3-million-acre Kavango Basin.
+It follows the successes of the drilling of two stratigraphic wells.
+Both of which have confirmation of an active conventional petroleum system.

-The Company reports that a 450-kilometer seismic program is designed to delineate potential traps and hydrocarbon reservoirs.
-Importantly, 95% of the seismic program will be conducted on existing roads over 10 seismic lines.
-For the past week, Recon Africa—working with Canada’s most established seismic provider Polaris Geophysical – has been testing the first line before moving into full acquisition mode.
+The Company reports that a 450-kilometer seismic program is to delineate potential traps and hydrocarbon reservoirs.
+Importantly, 95% of the seismic program will be on existing roads over 10 seismic lines.
+For the past week, Recon Africa is working with Canada’s most established seismic provider.
+It is the Polaris Geophysical.
+Finally, they have been testing the first line before moving into full acquisition mode.